 - Physical factors of athletes

-If the student does not complete and submit the appropriate form requesting the withholding of directory information, the College assumes the student consents to the disclosure of such information.
+If the student does not complete and submit the appropriate form requesting the withholding of directory information the College will assume he or she consents to the disclosure of such information.

 The College disclaims any and all liability for inadvertent disclosure of directory information designated to be withheld.

-Florida statute and the State Board of Education rules allow Polk State College to award credit for satisfactory scores on the nationally standardized College Level Examination Program (CLEP), College Board Advanced Placement Program (AP), the Excelsior College Examination Program (Excelsior College), and International Baccalaureate (IB) examinations.
-The DANTES subject standardized tests are designed to test student's knowledge on a variety of college-level subjects.
+Florida law and the State Board of Education rules provide for PSC to award credit for satisfactory scores on the nationally standardized College Level Examination Program (CLEP), College Board Advanced Placement Program (AP), the Excelsior College Examination Program (Excelsior College), and International Baccalaureate (IB) examinations.
 Credit is awarded in accordance with the State Board Rule 6A-10.024, allowing students to proceed toward their educational goals as rapidly as possible.

-A maximum of 45 semester hours of combined accelerated credit, or other advanced placement, or non-traditional means of earning credit such as experiential learning credit, may be applied toward an associate's degree.
+A maximum of 45 semester hours of combined CLEP, AP, Excelsior College, or IB credit may be applied toward an associate degree.

-Advanced Placement (AP) examinations are taken prior to enrolling in college and are administered in high school following the completion of high school Advanced Placement classes (see Appendices for subjects and minimum satisfactory scores).
-CLEP exams are administered on the Winter Haven Campus in the Teaching/Learning Computing Center.
+Advanced Placement (AP) examinations are taken prior to enrolling in college and are administered in high school following the completion of high school Advanced Placement classes (see the Appendices for subjects and minimum satisfactory scores).
+CLEP exams are administered on the Winter Haven campus in the Teaching/Learning/Computing Center.
 Exams are administered on Mondays, Tuesdays, and Thursdays.
-Students may take CLEP exams while in high school or after admission to the College.
-Once a college course is attempted, CLEP scores for that subject are no longer accepted.
+Students may take CLEP exams while in high school or after admission to college.
+Once a college course is attempted, CLEP scores for that subject will no longer be accepted.
 Students may contact the TLCC at 863-297-1033 to register.

 International Baccalaureate (IB) examinations are taken prior to enrolling in college and are administered in high school following the completion of high school IB classes.
-The Appendices provide additional information, exam names, minimum scores for credit, and equivalent PSC courses.
+See the Appendices for additional information, exam names, minimum scores for credit, and equivalent PSC courses.

 - Students may be eligible to take an exam provided they have never enrolled in a college-level course equivalent to the exam subject matter.